 In most cases, a student's financial aid package should cover most, if not all, of the costs of certain study abroad programs.
 Usually, study abroad programs affiliated with your U.S. home campus are more likely to be covered by financial aid.
 If you don't have financial aid, there are also many scholarships and fellowships available; you just have to know where to look for them.
 Grants and loans are yet another way to help cut costs.
 The following is a list of the different types of financial aid that a student may need to finance their program:

-- Scholarships, Fellowships and Grants: With advance planning, you may be able to obtain scholarship or grant money from your U.S. home university or even from the institution in France where you will study.
+- Scholarships, Fellowships and Grants: With advance planning, you may be able to obtain scholarship or grant money from your U.S. home university or even from the institution in the country of your choice where you will study.
 There are many academic awards and fellowships available for students with an interest in study abroad or other international experiences.
 To find scholarship and fellowship opportunities, visit your college or university's financial aid office, search on–line, or consider purchasing one of the many books available on the subject.
 Many academic departments also offer student research grants for research completed abroad; most often, the fields of anthropology, geology, and medicine offer research grants.

 - Other Sources of Money: Even though it may be hard to juggle a full load of classes and a job, working is a great way to raise money for study abroad.
 Although working on–campus doesn't usually get you the highest salary possible, campus jobs do help your cash flow.
 Since your goal is to earn fast cash, you don't necessarily need to look for a job oriented around your future career.
 While career–oriented jobs can be terrific learning and networking opportunities, non–career jobs may have more flexible hours allowing you to work between classes.
 Also, try making appeals to your local community, religious and academic organizations.
 These groups may set aside funding, or take up special collections, for students.
 If you or your family happen to belong to any community or religious organizations, those groups may be more apt to sponsor you because they know you; these groups often see you as a representative or role model and may even ask you to speak at their meetings